kottkrig/microdotblog-photos-page/README.md

-# Kottkrig's photos page for Micro.blog
+# 📸 Photos page for Micro.blog

-A Micro.blog plugin that changes the photos page to a "grid" or "masonry" style.
+A Micro.blog plugin that changes the photos page to a "flexible grid" or "masonry" style.

 ![Screenshot of the "grid" style](https://raw.githubusercontent.com/kottkrig/microdotblog-photos-page/main/docs/screenshot-grid.png)

+## Features

+- 🛠 Customizable via plug-in settings.
+- ◽️ Select between two layouts, "grid" and "masonry"
+- 🎞 An option to list all post photos on the photos page, not just the first one.

 ## Customize